SWOT Analysis Worksheet: 2.1.1

 Your Answer:

-(Example: “I can work one-on-one with a coach to improve my shooting consistency.”)
+(Example: “I have the opportunity to work privately with a coach to sharpen my shooting consistency.”)

 Section 4: Threats